-Our annual residential summer course is a week with our full complement of conductors, tutors and house staff, concluding with a public concert and CD recording.
+Our annual residential Summer Course is a week long, with our full complement of conductors, tutors and house staff, concluding with a public concert and professional recording.

-The fee covers musical tuition, accommodation with full board, all course activities, loan of music and instruments in some cases, the concert, transport for course activities and membership of the Society of Recorder Players for a year.
+The fee covers musical tuition, accommodation with full board, all course activities, loan of music and instruments in some cases, the concert and any necessary transport for course activities.
 Travel costs to and from the course are not included.

 Remember, if you think you cannot afford the fees, help may be possible.
-Our parent body, the Society of Recorder Players, has the SRP Walter Bergmann Fund to assist young recorder players.
+For example, the Society of Recorder Players has the SRP Walter Bergmann Fund to assist young recorder players.